Eridanus II: Luminosity and metallicity

 Based on their two-component model and the known distance to Eridanus II, Crnojević et al., (2016: 4) determined its absolute magnitude M_{V} = −7.1 ± 0.3.
-Of the total light emitted by Eridanus II, they attributed 94% (~5.6 ± 1.5 x 10^{4} L_{⊙}) to the old stellar population, and 6% (~3.5 ± 3 x 10^{3} L_{⊙}) to the intermediate-age stars.
+Of the total light emitted by Eridanus II, they attributed 94% (~5.6 ± 1.5 × 10^{4} L_{☉}) to the old stellar population, and 6% (~3.5 ± 3 × 10^{3} L_{☉}) to the intermediate-age stars.

 Li et al. (2016) calculated the mean metallicity of Eridanus II by measuring the size of the calcium triplet absorption peaks in spectra from 16 individual stars on the RGB.
 This technique is normally requires the spectra of Horizontal Branch stars, but these could not be sufficiently resolved in their system.
 They therefore used the spectra of RGB stars with corrections previously worked out by the DES group (Simon et al., 2015).
 From these data, Li et al. calculated a very low mean metallicity of −2.38, with a broad dispersion of 0.47 dex.
 This unusually wide scatter of metallicity values may also reflect the presence of multiple stellar populations.

 Mass

-Bechtol et al. (2015) have estimated the total mass of stars in Eridanus II to be on the order of 8.3 x 10^{4} solar masses.
+Bechtol et al. (2015) have estimated the total mass of stars in Eridanus II to be on the order of 8.3 × 10^{4} solar masses.
 This is the Initial Mass Function described by Chabrier (2001), calculated on the basis of various assumptions about the mass of the population of stars too faint to be detected directly.
 Chabrier's semi-empirical formula was based on stars relatively close to the Sun, a population radically different from the stars of Eridanus II.
 However, the estimate is based on the basics of stellar chemistry which are thought to be universal.
 The total mass of the galaxy is given below in the discussion of dark matter.